The dream of owning a business sometimes leads individuals down the path of franchise ownership. Why?

 That’s because you need to be protected.

 In other words, your interests need to come first here.
 Period.
 Don’t look at this in any other way.
 Take your emotions out of the equation.
-Buying a franchise is a business transaction.
+Acquiring a franchise is a business transaction.

 Despite the fact that today’s franchisors are more transparent than ever about how they operate, lawsuits do happen.
 You could get sued by a customer…or even a vendor.
 You could also get sued by the franchisor.
 You don’t want that.
 But, occasionally it happens.